-OSC staff assist faculty and student researchers by providing workshops, one-on-one classes, and web-based training and materials.
-Ohio high school and junior high school students step into the world of high performance computing and networking during OSC's annual Summer Institute and Young Women's Summer Institute.
+Ohio high school students and middle school girls receive extraordinary STEM education through first-hand application of high performance computing and networking during OSC’s annual Summer Institute (SI) and the Young Women's Summer Institute (YWSI).

 A two-week summer camp for Ohio's brightest high school freshmen and sophomores.
 Participants experience the dynamic fields of high performance computing and network firsthand.
 Ohio Supercomputer Center employs a faculty of experts in high performance computing (HPC), networking, engineering and the sciences to teach students computing fundamentals such as programming language, parallel processing techniques, and visualization toolkits.
 Sponsored by Ohio Supercomputer Center and The Ohio State University.
 More...